tbartels/Contract/Contract.md

   it.
 * **‘The Work’** refers to the project for which this document was actioned.
-  This could be, but is far from limited to: a workshop, consultancy time, development work, a conference talk.
+  This could be, but is far from limited to: a workshop, consultancy time, development work, design work.
 * **‘You’** refers to the client or company on behalf of whom The Work is commissioned.
-* **‘I’** refers to me, Harry Roberts, working for You on behalf of CSS Wizardry Ltd.
+* **‘I’ or ‘me’** refers to me, Thomas Bartels, working for You.

 ## About this document